-Creators on this marketplace are more authentic and artistic than in other marketplaces.
+Creators in this marketplace are more authentic and artistic than they are in other marketplaces.
 The artist receives 85% of the value of an NFT sold on foundation and 10% of the value of secondary transactions.
 Although this is less than some other NFT marketplaces, you’ll find that NFTs on Foundation are often more expensive and retain their value.

-Zora began as an invite-only platform for artists, just like the foundation, but it has subsequently evolved into an open marketplace open to anyone.
+Zora began as an invite-only platform for artists, just like the foundation, but it has subsequently evolved into a marketplace that is open to anyone.
 Zora’s goal is to give artists and creators more control and ownership over their work.
 It’s easy to use, with perpetual bids allowing anyone to bid in any currency.

 This market has developed into a good arena for music NFTs and a platform that connects the physical and digital worlds.
 RAC’s Boy record on cassette was auctioned off digitally and physically by Zora.
 Zora is emerging as a destination for tangible assets sold by super-fans, such as Nike designer Jeff Staple, who sells limited-edition sneakers on the site.